sergiocollado/potpourri/notes_kubernetes.md

  - DaemonSets
  - Jobs

+## shortcuts names

+ - po for ods
+ - rs for ReplicaSets
+ - deploy for Deployments
+ - svc for Services
+ - ns for namespaces
+ - netpol for network policies
+ - pv for PersistentVolumes
+ - pvc for PersistentVolumeClaims
+ - sa for Service accounts

 ## Pods

 A Pod, is the minimun unit of work in Kuberntetes.
 It is a group of containers that share storage and networking (all the containers share memory volumes and share the same IP).